egekorkan/plugins/README.md

-# Asterisc Plugin Repository
+# Asterisc Plugin Repository (Work in Progress!)

-Plugin repository for Asterisc, Web of Things platform to interconnect IoT devices, platforms and services over the web.
+Plugin repository for [Asterisc](https://app.asterisc.io), an open Web of Things platform to interconnect IoT devices, platforms and services over the web.

 This repository lists all officially supported plugins listed on [asterisc.io](https://asterisc.io/plugins) and used by the [Asterisc Application Enablement Platform](https://app.asterisc.io).